 • Criminal Violations Jacob Schuman, February, 2022“While technical violations [of supervised release] punish non-criminal behavior, criminal violations drive punishment by increasing sentences for criminal convictions and making punishing crimes easier.”

-• New data: The changes in prisons, jails, probation, and parole in the first year of the pandemic Prison Policy Initiative, January, 2022“Most of the drop in prison populations occurred within the federal Bureau of Prisons and just three states: California, Florida, and Texas.”
+• report thumbnail New data: The changes in prisons, jails, probation, and parole in the first year of the pandemic Prison Policy Initiative, January, 2022“Most of the drop in prison populations occurred within the federal Bureau of Prisons and just three states: California, Florida, and Texas.”

 • Probation and Parole in the United States, 2020 Bureau of Justice Statistics, December, 2021“The adult probation population declined 8.3% during 2020, the largest annual decrease since 1980 when BJS began the probation collection.”